 We tend to book almost all of our hotel stays through booking.com.
 We find the Hotel Agrrigator is cheapest out the bunch most of the time, and almost always cheaper than booking direct.
 We also find the interface and booking system simple, easy to use and incredibly accurate.
 They now show the final price including all taxes and fees so comparing hotels is easy.

 However, most of all we like the Free Cancelation.
 Our plans change ALOT and having the ability to cancel without charge right up until a few days out is priceless.
 We can also be sure of getting the best price!
 As cancelation is free.
 If you do find a better price you can simply cancel and book at the lower rate.
 EVEN if you find the cheaper price on Booking.com, you can still cancel the original booking and book again at the lowe price.
 We have done this many times and saved $100’s of dollars on our hotel bookings.

 San Francisco boasts one of the best Public Transport systems in the world.
-It is extensive, efficient, Easy and cheap.
+It is extensive, efficient, Easy, and cheap.
 On top of this, the City is really quite small and most places can simply be walked to.
-It really is one of the few Cities were the top mode of transport is walking (although most cities you will spend a huge amount of time walking).
+It really is one of the few Cities where the top mode of transport is walking (although in most cities you will spend a huge amount of time walking).

 While Most places can simply be walked to that is not the case all the time so you will need to utilize transport at one time or another.
 The cheapest option is the MUNI System.
 A day pass can be bought for as little as $4 using the MUNIMoblie App and even with unlimited Cable Car rides it is only $13 for a 1-day passport.

 This is great value and not only gets you to anywhere in the City but also access to one of the most fun attractions in the City, the Cable Cars!

 For the cheapest way to get to and from the airport check out our airport transport guide